 A potential financial obligation arising out of a condition, situation, guarantee or indemnity, the ultimate effect of which will be confirmed only on the occurrence or non-occurrence of one or more uncertain future events.
 Contingent liabilities are not recorded on the balance sheet.
-Examples include item covered by government guarantees, sureties and indemnities.
+Examples include pending legal proceedings and items covered by government guarantees, sureties and indemnities.